Pasta Primavera is a delicious way to eat your veggies. This creamy fettuccini pasta dish is full of fresh vegetables in a delicious cheesy sauce.

 - 1 pound fettuccine pasta

 Set a large stock pot full of water over high heat to cook your fettuccini .
-Cook the fettuccini according to the direction on the box for the doneness you prefer.
+Cook the fettuccini according to the directions on the box for the doneness you prefer.
 The time it takes to heat the water and cook the fettuccine should be about the same amount of time as it takes to make the sauce.

 In a very large skillet, melt the butter over medium low heat.
 Add the asparagus, carrots and mushrooms and cook for 3-5 minutes, until the mushrooms render their liquids and the carrots begin to become tender.